About A winter break in Zagreb

 For years, film makers have been using the city’s classic Austro-Hungarian architecture as a stand-in for capitals like Vienna or Budapest.
-It has been featured in many mini-series, including “The Winds of War” and in feature films 'From Russia with Love', 'Fiddler on the Roof' and 'Sophie's Choice'.
+It has been featured in many mini-series, including “The Winds of War” and in feature films such as 'From Russia with Love', 'Fiddler on the Roof' and 'Sophie's Choice'.
 The Upper Town’s picturesque Stone Gate, the site of a popular religious shrine, and its towers and fortifications are major attractions.
 Its churches and chapels, especially its twin-spired neo Gothic cathedral, the lovely Church of St. Mark and the lavishly decorated baroque Church of St. Catherine are also popular with visitors.

 In addition to the National Theatre, featuring opera, drama and ballet, Zagreb boasts numerous museums and art galleries, including the Klovicevi dvori in the Upper Town, a major arts and crafts museum, the Mimara Museum, which houses an extensive and eclectic private collection, and Zagreb University, one of the region’s oldest.
 Visitors can experience avant-garde theatre and dance at the Zagreb Youth Theatre or attend classical and jazz concerts at the Lisinski Hall.